ahamilton/eris/README.md

 ### Summary

-Vigil shows a list of status reports for a given codebase, and keeps them up to date as the codebase changes.
+Vigil shows a list of status reports for a given codebase, and keeps them up to date as the code changes.

 ### Installation